 We face the risk that fundamental changes may occur in the delivery of Internet access services in India.
-Currently, Internet services are accessed primarily by computers and are delivered by modems using telephone lines.
-As the Internet is becoming accessible by cellular telephones, personal data assistants, television set-top boxes and other consumer electronic devices, and becomes deliverable through other means involving digital subscriber lines, coaxial cable or wireless transmission mediums, we will have to develop new technology or modify our existing technology to accommodate these developments.
+The internet market has seen significant changes in the recent past from connecting fixed offices/locations to connecting mobile devices to connecting things of late and to continue to be relevant in this dynamic and disruptive environment, we will have to develop new technology or modify our existing technology to accommodate these developments.
 Our pursuit of these technological advances, whether directly through internal development or by third-party license, may require substantial time and expense.
 We may be unable to adapt our Internet service business to alternate delivery means and new technologies may not be available to us at all.
 We provide wireless connectivity on the 5.7 GHz spectrum allotted to us by the Wireless Planning Commission.
 The spectrum allocation may be inconsistent with industry standards.
 The current capacity may be insufficient to offer a breadth of services.
 The Government may issue instructions to release the spectrum that we hold.
 High cost of spectrum acquisition may be inconsistent with our revenue and cost models.
 We may not keep up with the pace of change that takes place in wireless technologies.

-The success of our business depends on the acceptance of the Internet in India, which may be slowed or halted by high bandwidth costs and other technical obstacles in India.
+The success of our business depends on penetration of the Internet in India, which may be slowed or halted by technical obstacles in India.